redifo/ci_pp1/TESTING.md

 The website has been tested by google chrome's lighthouse report and the results are shown below.

 ### Desktop Results

-All pages of the site are achieving a score of 100 across the 4 categories.

 home page
 ![index.html](documentation/testing/desktop-lighthouse-home.png)